ComputerKWasTaken/BetterEcosystemProjectManagement/docs/13-DOM/adventure-page-input-modes.md

-# Adventure Page — Input Modes (Do / Say / Story / See)
+# Adventure Page — Input Modes (Do / Say / Story / See + Try / Command)

 > Detailed DOM reference for the input mode selection system — the floating toolbar that lets players switch between Do, Say, Story, and See action types.
+Also documents BetterDungeon's injected Try and Command modes.

 ## Overview